-- 3 Ensure that the volume or LUN for the MSMQ data is mounted or connected on the node on which you are configuring the MSMQ resource. - 4 Run the MSMQ configuration utility for VCS.
+- 2 Ensure that all the required resources are online. - Ensure that the volume or LUN for the MSMQ data is mounted or connected on the node on which you are configuring the MSMQ resource.

+Run the MSMQ configuration utility for VCS.